storybookjs/playwright-ct/README.md

 | Interact using Testing Library           | Interact using all of Playwright facilities     |
 | Compatible with Chromatic & SB ecosystem | Incompatible                                    |

-The main difference between Storybook CT and Playwright CT is that Storybook's play functions are entirely browser-based.
+The main difference between Storybook Test Runner and Playwright CT is that Storybook's play functions are entirely browser-based.
 This means that you can publish and inspect your tests in a static build of Storybook in the cloud, which is great for collaboration debugging CI failures.
 The drawback of this approach is that some of Playwright's features, such as the ability to wait for network idle, are not unavailble in "user-land" browser code.

-You should use Playwright CT Storybook over Storybook CT if:
+You should use Playwright CT Storybook over Storybook Test Runner if:

 - You prefer Playwright's test syntax
 - You prefer Playwright's workflow (UI, debugger, etc)